MiscellaneousDo Deer Eat Zinnia Flowers? The Truth for Gardeners

 Natural Food Supply – Deer think “locally.”
 Nearby wildlife management efforts, drought conditions, early freezes, and habitat loss affect what foods exist in their direct vicinity.
 As alternatives disappear, they expand food item options.

 Color and Scent – Deer do use their senses of smell and sight to locate foods, but plants that deer won’t eat often lack the appealing scents and vibrant colors that attract them.
 Zinnias’ bright colors may initially attract their attention.
-Scent then helps confirm palatability and desirability once investigated up close.
+The scent then helps confirm palatability and desirability once investigated up close.

 Preventative Measures to Protect Zinnias from Deer